 STANDARD OF REVIEW

-Appellant chose not to appeal the District Court’s Denial of its Motion for New Trial.
+The Appellant chose not to appeal the District Court’s denial of its Motion for New Trial.
 See Brief at 15.
-However, Appellant still requests a new trial in it’s Brief’s Conclusion, at page 57.
+However, the Appellant still requests a new trial in it’s Brief’s Conclusion, at page 57.
 Thus, to the extent, its appeal is interpreted as requesting a new trial, the “clear abuse of discretion” standard applies.
 Wolff v.
 Allstate Life Ins.
 Co., 985 F.2d 1524, 1528 (11th Cir.1993).
 Deference to the district court “is particularly appropriate where a new trial is denied and the jury’s verdict is left undisturbed.”
 Rosenfield v.
 Wellington Leisure Prods., Inc., 827 F.2d 1493, 1498 (11th Cir.1987).

 Motions for judgment as a matter of law are reviewed de novo but the evidence must be examined in the light most favorable to the non-moving party.
 Molinos Valle Del Cibao, C. por A. v.
 Lama, 633 F.3d 1330, 1348 (11th Cir.2011).
 The inquiry is the same as a Rule 56 summary judgment motion: “whether the evidence presents a sufficient disagreement to require submission to a jury or whether it is so one-sided that one party must prevail as a matter of law.”
 Combs v.
 Plantation Patterns, 106 F.3d 1519, 1538, n.
 8 (11th Cir.1997).